nrwl/nx-console/CONTRIBUTING.md

 Cypress, which we use to run e2e tests, records the videos of the tests ran on CI.
 You can access them here: [https://dashboard.cypress.io/#/projects/x2ebye/runs](https://dashboard.cypress.io/#/projects/x2ebye/runs).
 This is very useful for troubleshooting.

 ## Building Electron App

+Before starting, be sure that you have run `nps prepare.electron` at least once (as previously mentioned).

+Building the electron app requires a code signing certificate to be set.
+You can read more [here](https://www.electron.build/code-signing).

+On macOS, you can export your root certificate by following these steps:

+- Open "Keychain Access" using spotlight (or whatever)
+- In the "Keychains" side panel, choose "logins"
+- In the "Category" side panel, choose "My Certificates"
+- There should at least be one certificate in the main area. expand it by clicking the triangle to the right
+- Right click the key, and choose "Export"
+- Choose a location and password to save it in .p12 format

+Once you have a certificate saved, you can use it with:

+- Setting `CSC_LINK` environment variable to the path to the file
+- Setting `CSC_KEY_PASSWORD` environment variable to the password set (if any)

 You can build the electron app by running `nps package.electronMac` or `nps package.electronWin`.
 Usually, you only need to do it locally if you change something related to electron-builder.